top of page

 Message alignment isn’t about getting everyone using the same tagline.

-• Buyers compare you to competitors you’re nothing like — because your category, value, or approach wasn’t clear enough to stick.
+• Buyers compare you to competitors you’re nothing like

-The 7 Steps to Alignment
+What to Do Instead: The 7 Steps to Real Alignment

-Who are we talking to?
+• Who are we really helping?

-What problem are we solving for them (not us)?
+• What problem are we solving — for them, not us?

-1. Gather 5 assets.
+Gather 5 assets.
 Pick a sales deck, one-pager, web page, internal presentation, and press release.

 Ask your team: “Would our customer describe themselves this way?”